 Yes!
 Click here for a form you can fill out and keep for your records, documenting your donation.

-We welcome your donations of children’s books for readers of all ages, from birth through high school.
+We welcome your donations of new or gently used children’s books for readers of all ages, from birth through high school.
 This includes board books, picture books, chapter books, and young adult novels.
 If a book is in good enough condition that a child would choose it off a shelf, it’s good enough for us!

 Our greatest need is for books for our youngest readers (as early as birth).
-Additionally, we want out book donations to reflect the diversity of our population: we are greatly in need of books with kids of color and Spanish language books.
+Additionally, we want our book donations to reflect the diversity of our population: we especially welcome books with diverse characters and Spanish language or bilingual books.

-We are not able to share with our children books for adults, books with political or religious books, books that are too worn, reference books, textbooks, or encyclopedias.
-When we do receive books that we cannot use, we donate them on to another organization that can use them, such as Chapel Hill-Carrboro Meals on Wheels and The Scrap Exchange.
-We are able to sell a small number of the books we cannot use to a local reseller; revenues realized from book donations will help fund our programs.
+We are not able to share with our children books for adults, books with political or religious themes, books that are too worn or are missing pages, reference books, textbooks, or encyclopedias.
+When we do receive books that we cannot use, we donate them to other nonprofit organizations that can use them, such as Chapel Hill-Carrboro Meals on Wheels and The Scrap Exchange.
+We are able to sell a small number of the books we cannot use to a local reseller; revenues realized from these book sales help fund our programs.

 It’s simple: kids who are more “buzzed” by their books are more likely to read them!

 There are many ways!
 You can donate money, donate books, run a book drive, or volunteer with us.
-Volunteer opportunities include serving as a liaison to one of our distribution partners, run a special event, help with fundraising, or sorting books.
+Volunteer opportunities include serving as a liaison to one of our Community Book Bank partners, running a special event, helping with fundraising, or sorting books.
 If you would like to bring a group to volunteer, please fill out this form.

 Our office is open Monday through Friday from 9 a.m. to 5 p.m., and we also have a donation bin next to our front door where you can donate books after hours and on weekends.
-Click here for an up-to-date list of more than a dozen other locations where you can drop your book donations off anytime -- including Flyleaf Books, Twig, The Children’s Store, and The Regulator Bookshop.
+Click here for an up-to-date list of more than a dozen other locations where you can drop off your book donations–including Flyleaf Books, Twig, The Children’s Store, and The Regulator Bookshop.

-Stay tuned for our wish list!
+Stay tuned for our wish lists!
 With a few clicks of the mouse, you will soon be able to order a book to be shipped to us.
-Or you can stop by one of our favorite independent booksellers in the Triangle–Flyleaf Books in Chapel Hill or The Regulator Bookshop in Durham, or Letters Bookshop in Durham–to buy a new book to drop in the bin.
-Receiving new books is especially exciting for us and our young readers.
+Or you can stop by one of our favorite independent booksellers in the Triangle–Flyleaf Books in Chapel Hill, The Regulator Bookshop in Durham, or Letters Bookshop in Durham–to buy a new book to drop in the bin.
+Receiving new books is especially exciting for us and our young readers!